mzhaoshuai/CenterCLIP/README.md

 ## Checkpoints

-Checkpoints trained on Tesla V100 GPUs are not available due to privacy policies.
+Checkpoints trained on Tesla V100 GPUs are not available now.
 We provide some checkpoints trained on 2 RTX 3090 GPUs for you to play around with.
 Results of checkpoints on LSMDC are the same as the paper's data.
 Checkpoints on MSR-VTT and MSVD come from middle stages of our work.